-While the set of literature reviewed above provides a broad overview of costs and cost trends, without detail on sources of costs and cost differences these reviews do not provide the detail needed for parameterising our model, where we must identify separately the feedstock cost, efficiency of conversion, and other input costs.
-While the cost of feedstock (natural gas and coal) is one source of variation in hydrogen cost estimates, the larger differences in the literature appear to depend on whether the cost of delivering fuel is included, assumptions on how it is delivered, and whether or not CCS is included.
-To consider the ability of the hydrogen to make a contribution to world energy needs, one must include not only the cost of production but the cost of transport and distribution of the end-use technology for utilising the fuel.
-If the concern is climate change, the implications for carbon emissions depend critically on the specific hydrogen production technology, the efficiency of conversion and utilisation of the fuel, and what happens to any carbon emissions along the way.
-For our purposes, we combine the cost of producing and delivering the fuel in a single sector within the EPPA model, and then a separate transportation-producing sector that represents the fleet of vehicles.
+Turning to the literature on production and distribution costs, surveys have often revealed highly disparate estimates of hydrogen production costs but many studies do not explicitly state the assumptions used when calculating costs (Padró and Putsche, 1999; Adamson and Pearson, 2000; Iwasaki, 2003; Simbeck and Chang, 2002; Kreutz et al., 2004; Prince-Richard et al., 2005; Sandoval, 2006).
+Without detail on sources of costs and cost differences these reviews cannot be used as a basis for parameterizing our model where we must identify separately the feedstock cost, efficiency of conversion and other input costs.
+While the cost of feedstock (natural gas and coal) is one source of variation in hydrogen cost estimates, the larger differences in the literature appear to depend on whether the cost of delivering the fuel is included, assumptions about how it is delivered, and whether carbon capture and storage is included or not.
+To consider the ability of the hydrogen to make a contribution to world energy needs one must include not only the cost of production but the cost of transport and distribution and of the end-use technology for utilizing the fuel.
+And if the concern is climate change, the implications for carbon emissions depend critically on the specific hydrogen producing technology, the efficiency of conversion and utilization of the fuel, and what happens to any carbon emissions along the way.
+For our purposes we combine the cost of producing and delivering the fuel in a single sector within the EPPA model, and then a separate transportation producing sector that represents the fleet of vehicles.